 As a pillar of justice, alternative models recognizes that just because something is considered “normal”, it doesn’t mean it’s best.
 Alternative models are more localized, holistic and egalitarian.
-They are often bold enough to step outside of broken systems while never losing site of what they are supposed to be achieving.
+They are often bold enough to step outside of broken systems while never losing sight of what they are supposed to be achieving.
 Across all parts of society – from education and healthcare to agriculture, governance, waste management, livelihood strengthening, conservation, etc. – alternatives exist.
 Many more could exist if we were brave enough to seek them.
 If we want justice in the world, we have to be brave enough to challenge the way things are done.
 We have to build a just society from the ground up – one that is based on just models.

 As separate ideas, none of these themes are particularly new.
 But the declaration that they are all a central, interconnected part of justice is.
 The Justice Based Approach is a lens that anyone can use to better understand our ultimate goal.
 It can be used as a tool for learning and personal growth and leadership as much as it can be used as a framework through which to design social and environmental change initiatives.

 Our Justice Based Approach: Foundation Course is aimed at those already working in humanitarian, development, social change and environmental justice.
 It encourages them to shift their focus towards the goal of justice so that they move from implementing surface solutions to really addressing the roots of the world’s problems.
 If you’re interested in learning more, we invite you to join one of our upcoming courses or get in touch.